wacoo/smart-budget-ror-capstone/README.md

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
+- The app UI is designed by <a href="https://www.behance.net/gregoirevella">Gregoire Vella</a>.
+If you want to know more about him click <a href="https://www.behance.net/gregoirevella"> this</a> link.
 - I  want to thank all my clients for their patronage.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>